 Oat Pastry Crust

-- Blend the first set of ingredients until smooth.
+- Blend the first set of ingredients, except the psyllium, until smooth.

 - Add the psyllium and pulse to incorporate.